-The Kincardine to Limekilns section is a curious blend of modern industry, cultural heritage, valued nature reserve and iconic bridges.
-It stretches for 11 miles or 17.5km.
-You should allow 4 – 5 hours to complete this section.
+The Kincardine to Limekilns section of the Fife Coastal Path is a curious blend of modern industry, cultural heritage and valuable nature reserve.
+It stretches for 11 miles (17.5km) and you should allow 4 – 5 hours to complete this section.

-The path then joins up with the railway line as you near the historic village of Culross.
+The path then joins up with the railway track as you near the historic village of Culross.
+Please note there are no passenger rail services to Culross, this is a freight line.
 Much of this quaint village is under the care of the National Trust for Scotland.
-From here you skirt the edge of Torry Bay Local Nature Reserve with its rare salt marsh plant communities.
+Due to its charming cobbles and red roof tiles, Culross is a popular filming location for dramas like Outlander.

 We encourage our walkers to download the Refill App and reduce the amount of single use plastic generated on the Fife Coastal Path.